StewBC/mminer-apple2/README.md

  Remake of the ZX Spectrum game for the Apple II.

 ## Updates:
+* 14 August 2026.
+I added a single screen version of the game.
+It uses 3.5 pixels per screen
+column so there's no scrolling.
+Obviously the art quality is much lower
+but it is also much closer to the original experience.
+Same Apple II keyboard issues, so keys still act like toggles.
+In many ways this is the superior version, just not so pretty.

 * 9 September 2024.
 Check out the Manic Miner Machine!
 It's an Apple II "emulator" that I built
 just to run the Apple II version of manic Miner on a modern computer, using